South Tyrolean independence movement: Ethnolingual diversity

 Tensions over the fair treatment and acknowledgement of minority-language speakers have been a historical justification for separatism, although their protection is cemented by a law passed in November 1991.

 Economic situation

 South Tyrol is among the wealthiest provinces of Italy with a GDP per capita of €32,000.
-This being said, Italy is a nation which has suffered unrelenting decline since the birth of the Eurozone crisis in 2009.
+This being said, Italy is a country which has suffered unrelenting decline since the birth of the Eurozone crisis in 2009.
 In 2012 the region was projected to allocate 120 million euros towards stabilizing the national budget of Italy.
-To accomplish this, the region was forced to heighten taxes and fees on crop production, a move which pundits say violates South Tyrol's status as an autonomous region.
-Eva Klotz, founder and representative of South Tyrolean Freedom in the local parliament, has reflected much of current German-speaking South Tyrolean sentiment in stating that the region "shouldn't be dragged down" with the rest of Italy.
+To accomplish this, the region was forced to heighten taxes and fees on crop production, a move which pundits say Eva Klotz, founder and representative of South Tyrolean Freedom in the local parliament, has reflected much of current German-speaking South Tyrolean sentiment in stating that the region "shouldn't be dragged down" with the rest of Italy.

 Relations with Austria

 The treatment and absorption of South Tyrol have often been a source of strain in the foreign relations between Italy and Austria.
 In the immediate aftermath of World War II, the transitional Austrian government expressed concern for the treatment of Austrian and Ladin ethnic minorities in South Tyrol.
 This was settled via the signing of Paris Treaty by the two parties on September 5, 1946, outlining a platform for South Tyrol's autonomy and the protection of minorities.
 However, the changes dictated by the treaty went largely unimplemented, resulting in an Austrian appeal on the situation to the United Nations in 1961.

 Austria disputed Italy's sovereignty over South Tyrol until the issuing of the aforementioned autonomy package in 1992; in the mid-1990s the Austrian government asked their Italian counterparts to offer amnesty to jailed independence activists, the majority of whom had been engaged in the bombing campaign during the 1950s and 60s.

 The Freedom Party of Austria has encouraged the distribution of Austrian citizenship to South Tyroleans, although the Austrian government has repeatedly turned down this request.
 In 2019, 247 Austrians settled in South Tyrol, while 942 South Tyroleans immigrated to Austria.